-- Select Type and size of the proximal and distal support - Proceed with a preoperative planning if necessary - Confirm or review the configuration with the postoperative information - Check the frame configuration at the end of the correction.
+- Select Type and size of the proximal and distal support - Proceed with a preoperative planning if necessary - Confirm or review the configuration with the postoperative information - Use the HEX-ray option to perform a preoperative planning or postoperative assessment. - Check the frame configuration at the end of the correction.